konstin/capybara/readme.md

 ## Missing

  * Functions (in not methods)
- * &mut self and bare self (The latter iirc isn't supported in helix)
+ * bare self (This iirc isn't supported in helix)
- * Lift restrictions on constructors: Allow arbitrary returns by traversion the ast
+ * Lift restrictions on constructors: Allow arbitrary returns by traversing the ast with syn's Fold trait
+ * Add checks: `crate-type = ["cdylib"]`, items must be `pub`, etc.
  * A CLI that wraps the wasm-bindgen-cli, setuptools-rust and `rails generate helix:crate text_transform`
- * Rewrite test.sh in rust and generating a various cases
+ * Rewrite test.sh in rust
+   * Add the ability to test various toolchains
+   * Test all types for usage in struct field, method arguments and return types
+ * Export docstring (This might already work with pyo3)
  * Windows and Mac OS X (The proc macro itself should work, the tests should pass on mac os x)
  * Special methods (equals, comparisons, hashing)
  * Conversions